ImanBarjane/employee-attrition-analysis/HR Analysis.md

     0  random forest2 cv   0.866758  0.878754  0.872407  0.957411  0.96481

-Again, the scores dropped slightly, but the random forest performs better than the decision tree if using AUC as the deciding metric.
+Once again, the scores decreased slightly.
+However, when using AUC as the primary metric, the random forest outperforms the decision tree.